 7. Feels of Malaysia in India – Pandhra Rassa

 Rated amongst the top 10 Maharashtrian dishes in India, this delicacy is straight from the roots of Kolhapur.
-Pandhra Rassa is a soup which is prepared from the broth of chicken or mutton with a base of coconut milk, sliced onion, cashew paste, chilli, and other spices.
+Pandhra Rassa is a soup that is prepared from the broth of chicken or mutton with a base of coconut milk, sliced onion, cashew paste, chilli, and other spices.
 It has a different sort of flavour which stays put on your tongue for a long time.

 8. Prince of Street Food – Pav Bhaji